Faaany/kaggle/README.md

 # kaggle
-Our code for kaggle data science competition.
+For collaborattion of our data science competition at kaggle.